Portfolio-Level CAM Reconciliation Workflow

 Common errors at this step:

-- • Underestimating building complexity — buildings with 10 net-lease tenants each with unique cap structures take 3x longer than a simple building
+- • Underestimating building complexity: buildings with many net-lease tenants, each with unique cap structures, take much longer than a simple building

 Standardize GL Export Format